 The first ship of the season, the Emerald Princess, is expected to arrive on the east side of Canada Place at 7 a.m.
 March 29.
 The last cruise ship of the season, the Star Princess, is set to leave Vancouver on November 1.

-Vancouver’s long climb back to a record number of cruise passengers has been helped of late by a boom in the cruise sector that shows no sign of slowing.
+Vancouver’s long climb back to a near-record number of cruise passengers has been helped of late by a boom in the cruise sector that shows no sign of slowing.
 This is despite some high profile incidents, such as Viking Ocean Cruises’ Viking Sky ship’s harrowing journey last week, where hundreds of passengers had to be lifted off the ship in the middle of a storm by helicopter, after the ship’s sensors detected a fuel shortage and shut off engines, leaving the vessel to toss around in rough waters.

-The cruise industry is projected to grow throughout 2019, with an estimated 30 million travellers expected to be on board ships, according to the Cruise Lines International Association (CLIA), the world’s largest cruise industry trade organization.
+The cruise industry is projected to grow throughout 2019, with an estimated 30 million travelers expected to be on board ships, according to the Cruise Lines International Association (CLIA), the world’s largest cruise industry trade organization.
 That is up about 6% from the 28.2 million cruise passengers worldwide in 2018.

 In 2019, 18 new ships are on order worldwide from cruise lines that are part of CLIA.
 A total of 272 CLIA-member cruise ships are projected to be in operation by June.